-Some of you reading may feel that this summation is too harsh.
-What harm could wearing regalia, a headdress or Native costume at a party or festival really do?
-Well, the answer to that lies in understanding how we got to a point where non-Native people believe that using entire, diverse groups of people as logos, mascots, festival fashion pieces or holiday-themed ensembles, etc, is acceptable.
-The answer lies, if you’re willing to look, in acknowledging that colonization has normalized the perception that taking whatever it is that you want from Native Peoples, no matter how culturally significant, is somehow justifiable.
+Some of you reading this may question what harm could really come from wearing regalia, headdresses or Native-style costumes to a party or festival.
+The answer to this lies in recognizing how we got to a point where non-Indigenous people believe that using entire, diverse groups of people as logos, mascots, festival fashion pieces or holiday-themed ensembles, etc. is acceptable.
+The answer is found through acknowledging that colonization has normalized the perception that collecting whatever it is you desire from Indigenous populations; no matter how culturally significant, is somehow justifiable.

-Incorrect ownership or use of any cultural item, especially those only reserved for notable people, places or events, must be avoided.
-It’s a particularly hostile type of privilege that creates a belief that you have the right to access things not meant for you.
-At various times throughout U.S. history, Native languages, religious dances, songs, ceremonies, and the practices, lands and objects associated with them were outlawed.
-It wasn’t until 1978, for example, that the right of Native Americans to practice their particular traditional beliefs was protected by the Indian Religious Freedom Act — a law that seems to be more theoretical than practically applied.
+Incorrect ownership or use of any cultural item, especially those only reserved for notable people, places or events must be avoided.
+It’s a distinctly hostile type of privilege that fosters a belief you possess the right to access things not meant for you.
+At various times throughout U.S. history; Native languages, religious dances, songs, ceremonies, objects and other cultural practices associated with the land were outlawed.
+It wasn’t until 1978 that the right for Native Americans to practice their particular traditional beliefs was protected by the Indian Religious Freedom Act; a law that seems to be more theoretical than practically applied.

-A perfect example of how non-Native people contribute to co-opting Indigenous culture — in a way that removes meaning and quietly subverts traditional knowledge — is the Chilkat robe once owned by the Jacobsen family of Seattle, USA.
-Usually made by the Tlingit, Tsímshian and Haida Peoples of Alaska and British Columbia, the robe was bought to hang on the Jacobsen’s dining room wall because they liked the look of it.
-It remained there for decades before they came to learn that it was actually a sacred clan ceremonial piece that would normally get passed down from generation to generation.
-To their credit, and this doesn’t happen enough, they returned the robe to the Sealaska Heritage Institute in Juneau so that it could be reclaimed by its rightful kin.
+A perfect example of how non-Native or First Nations people appropriate Indigenous culture; in a way that removes meaning and quietly subverts traditional knowledge, is the Chilkat robe once owned by the Jacobsen family of Seattle, USA.
+Traditionally made by the Tlingit, Tsímshian and Haida Peoples of Alaska and British Columbia; the robe was purchased to hang on the Jacobsen’s dining room wall because they liked the look of it.
+It had remained there for decades before they came to learn it was in fact a sacred clan ceremonial piece that would normally get passed down from generation to generation.
+To their credit; which doesn’t happen enough, they returned the robe to the Sealaska Heritage Institute in Juneau so that it could be reclaimed by its rightful kin.

-The same goes for dressing as a Native American for Halloween.
-The fake buckskin and braids you can buy to go trick-or-treating are based on harmful stereotypes that have deep dehumanizing historical roots.
-The costumes themselves are also usually hyper-sexualized and seem to focus on the fetishizing of Native men and women — made especially disturbing when you consider the fact that Native American and Alaska Native women face the highest rates of rape and sexual assault in the U.S. (with a collective majority of this violence being perpetrated by non-Natives).
-Wearing these types of costumes just needs to stop.
-There should be no place in 2020 where this level of objectionable commodification still exists.
+It’s equally problematic to go dressing as a Native American for Halloween; the fake buckskin and braids purchasable to go trick-or-treating in are based on harmful stereotypes with deep dehumanizing historical roots.
+The costumes themselves can also be hyper-sexualized; focusing on fetishizing Indigenous men and women; all the more disturbing when considered alongside the fact that Native American and Alaska Native women face the highest rates of rape and sexual assault in the U.S. (the majority of which is perpetrated by non-Natives).
+Wearing these types of costumes needs to stop; there’s no place where this level of objectionable commodification should be allowed to exist.

 Think Before You Appropriate: A Guide for Creators and Designers – Simon Fraser University